deepmodeling/DeePTB/README.md

 # 2. **Getting Started.**

 ## 2.1 **Data**
-The dataset of one structure is recommended to prepare as the following format:
+The dataset of one structure is recommended to prepare in the following format:
 ```
 data/
 -- set.x